On this page

 - Been in Victoria in the last 14 days

-Ensure the patient is appropriately isolated (whether at home or in hospital) as per public health
+- Ensure the patient is appropriately isolated (whether at home or in hospital) as per public health guidance

-14 days after the last contact day if it will not significantly impact patient outcomes – this decision will require discussion with the clinical team.
+- Postpone surgery until 14 days after the last contact dayif it will not significantly impact patient outcomes – this decision will require discussion with the clinical team.

-Ensure the surgery is re-scheduled as soon as practicable after the 14-day exclusion period has lapsed or COVID-19 is excluded after testing negative.
+Ensure the surgery is re-scheduled as soon as practicable after the 14-day exclusion period has lapsed and COVID-19 is excluded after testing negative.

 Infection control considerations for operating theatres